mfittko/sdd-blueprint/docs/DEVELOPMENT.md

 # Development Guide

-Use this guide for day-to-day work on the blueprint while it still lives inside the parent repository.
-Pair it with `docs/plan/B
+Use this guide for day-to-day work on this blueprint repository.
+See CHANGELOG.md for version history.
 LUEPRINT.md`, the Slidev alignment notes, and `docs/AGENTS.md`.

 ## Setup